In many ways, the story of my spiritual life has been learning that most of what I thought was true really wasn’t true at all.

 4. As we encounter unexpected obstacles and opportunities, the myth of “having things under control” is unmasked for the illusion it is.
 Control belongs to God alone.

->>> Get a journal for your trip: On Mission, Devotions for Your Short-Term Trip by Serge’s Patric Knaak.
+Need a journal for your trip?
+Try On Mission, Devotions for Your Short-Term Trip by Serge’s Patric Knaak.